-Top Tours & Activities in Civitavecchia
+Top attractions in Civitavecchia

 This lovely port town dates back to prehistoric times, so there's plenty wow-factor and it's just 50 minutes from Rome.
 The coastline is a welcome break from chaotic Rome and shouldn't be overlooked as an area to just pass thru enroute to elsewhere.
 Steeped in history and lots of pretty shops, it's a real pleasure to stop and explore this delightfully different town.